PureStorage-OpenConnect/Accelerate-2024-Workshop/SQL/3-Seeding an Availability Group/README.md

 ## Activity Summary and Wrapping Things Up
-In this activity, you initialized an availability group using TSQL-based snapshots inside SQL Server with array-based snapshots in FlashArray, nearly instantaneously.
+In this activity, you initialized an availability group using T-SQL-based snapshots inside SQL Server with array-based snapshots in FlashArray, nearly instantaneously.
 Traditional availability group initialization or reseeding requires a size of data operation via either backup and restore or direct seeding.

 There's one nuance I want to call out here in this activity.
 This all happened on one array in our test lab.
 You will likely want your availability group replicas on separate arrays in a production environment.
 If you want to dive into the details of that, check out the post in the More Resources section below.